fabio-teichmann/dop-3-kube/README.md

 ## Helm
 Helm will simplify the configuration of our cluster (also at scale).
 Changes in the configuration file can propagate into the cluster without the need to change individual configuration files (`.yaml`).
+For this project we will keep the 3 components (RabbitMQ, Consumer, Producer) in 3 separate charts for cleaner and more extendible `values.yaml` files.

-To use Helm in our cluster we need to install it and create a Helm chart as a base:
+To use Helm in our cluster we need to install it and create a Helm chart for each component as a base:

 ```
 # create Helm chart
-helm create kube-project
+helm create {component_name}
 ```

 Once the configuration is created we create a release:
 ```
-helm install my-release ./kube-project
+helm upgrade --install {component_name} ./helm/{component_name}
 ```

 ### :bulb: Learnings